Kerith is a graduate of HUC-DFSSM 2003. She is excited to begin her new position as cantor of University Synagogue in Los Angeles as of July 2014.

-In your experience, what’s the best part of being a Cantor?
+What is the best part about being a Cantor?
+What do you enjoy?

 What influenced you to become a Cantor?

-Tell us one thing about yourself that we might not know that you would want us to learn about you?
+Tell us one thing about yourself that you’d like us to know about you.